Canadian

 perspective as well.
 Besides being messy and smelly, they’re

-often quite time-consuming and significantly underpaid for the
+often quite time-consuming and wound care is significantly

-effort and skill that’s required.
-Additionally, wounds are often
+underpaid for the effort and skill that’s required.
+Additionally,

-hard to heal, especially if you don't treat them regularly.
-And they
+wounds are often hard to heal, especially if you don't treat them

-they do not heal wounds.
-So, while vitally important if an infection is present,
+not heal wounds.
+So, while vitally important if an

-wounds often do not heal.
-Most wound specialists have seen patients
+often do not heal.
+Most wound specialists have seen

-who have been on antibiotics for a year or more without healing.
+patients who have been on antibiotics for a year or

 Other times patients are referred from one physician to the next,